Gurdwara Nanak Piao

-Gurdwara Nanak Piao is a historical Gurudwara located in north Delhi in India.
+Gurdwara Nanak Piao is a historical Gurudwara located in North West Delhi in India.
 This gurdwara sahib is dedicated to the first Sikh Guru, Sri Guru Nanak Dev Ji.

+History

 Gurdwara Nanak Piao was built at the site, in the garden where Guru Nanak Dev camped when he visited Delhi in 1505 during the reign of Sultan Sikandar Lodi.
 It is on Rana Pratap Road (also known as Grand Trunk Road or GT Road).
 It is said that people flocked to the revered prophet and offered him and Bhai Mardana precious gifts and offerings.
 Guru Nanak Dev Ji used to distribute all these offerings to the poor and needy.
-Besides this, he used to offer food and water to the hungry and thirsty, hence the name of the shrine.
-The word "Piao" mean to "offer liquid to drink" and refers to the offering of water to all the thirsty who visited this shrine.
+Besides this, he offered food and water to the hungry and thirsty, hence the shrine's name.
+The word "Piao" means to "offer liquid to drink" and refers to the offering of water to all the thirsty who visited this shrine.

 Even today, the Well used by the Guru is preserved and one can still see the well from which Guru Nanak served water at the shrine.
 Consequently, over time Gurdwara Nank Piao attained a status of a holy and revered historical shrine.
 Guru Nanak Dev was an apostle of peace, brotherhood, non-violence and amity.
 His sermons created very uplifting and healthy impact on the people who bowed before him as respect for his spiritual guidance.
 The garden surrounding the Gurdwara became a place of pilgrimage for the people from all over Delhi.
 This is where they received the message of spiritual deliverance.